horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/transactions/how-unstoppable-calculates-transaction-fees.md

-# How Unstoppable calculates transaction fees?
+# How does Unstoppable calculate transaction fees?

 Unstoppable wallet app engineered to recommend optimal transaction fee at any given moment.
 A 100% of the fee goes directly to the network nodes and in no way related to Unstoppable wallet.